Claims-Based and Hybrid Measure

 - Payment Measures – Includes the condition-specific AMI, HF, and pneumonia payment measures, as well as the procedure-specific THA/TKA payment measure.

-- Excess Days in Acute Care (EDAC) Measures – Includes the condition-specific AMI and HF EDAC measures.
+- Excess Days in Acute Care (EDAC) Measures – Includes the condition-specific AMI, HF and pneumonia EDAC measures.

 - Episode-Based Payment Measures – Includes information regarding procedural episode-based payment measures (Aortic Aneurism Procedure, Cholecystectomy and Common Duct Exploration, and Spinal Fusion) and condition episode-based payment measures (Kidney/Urinary Tract Infection, Cellulitis, and Gastrointestinal Hemorrhage).